-1. A residential property development project in Chilton
+1. A residential property development project in County Durham

-The development will create around 50 jobs both directly and within the supply chain and will also provide apprenticeship opportunities.
-We are also extremely keen to support the local supply chain and will be going out to tender with local suppliers.
+The development has created around 50 jobs both directly and within the supply chain and also provided apprenticeship opportunities.
+Where possible we are proactive in supporting the local supply chain and entered into tender with local suppliers throughout this development.

-This project creates quality homes in an area where there is demand, improving the area and providing an asset for the local economy.
+This project created quality homes in an area where there is demand, improved the area and provided an asset for the local economy.
 On a national level it also directly addresses the chronic housing shortage, which is causing a range of social problems such as higher rents, which mean less disposable income, in turn having a seriously dampening effect on the economy, affecting everybody.
 Few investments make such a lasting impact as bricks and mortar.

 Another successful GCV fundraising was for cloud-based software-as-a-service business Hive.HR.
 Hive helps organisations to improve financial performance, increase productivity, attract and retain talented employees, reduce sickness or absenteeism and improve customer satisfaction by improving employee engagement.